Aliases for MMP13 Gene

 External Ids for MMP13 Gene

-Proteins of the matrix metalloproteinase (MMP) family are involved in the breakdown of extracellular matrix in normal physiological processes, such as embryonic development, reproduction, and tissue remodeling, as well as in disease processes, such as arthritis and metastasis.
-Most MMP's are secreted as inactive proproteins which are activated when cleaved by extracellular proteinases.
-The protein encoded by this gene cleaves type II collagen more efficiently than types I and III.
+This gene encodes a member of the peptidase M10 family of matrix metalloproteinases (MMPs).
+Proteins in this family are involved in the breakdown of extracellular matrix in normal physiological processes, such as embryonic development, reproduction, and tissue remodeling, as well as in disease processes, such as arthritis and metastasis.
+The encoded preproprotein is proteolytically processed to generate the mature protease.
+This protease cleaves type II collagen more efficiently than types I and III.
 It may be involved in articular cartilage turnover and cartilage pathophysiology associated with osteoarthritis.
-The gene is part of a cluster of MMP genes which localize to chromosome 11q22.3. [provided by RefSeq, Jul 2008]
+Mutations in this gene are associated with metaphyseal anadysplasia.
+This gene is part of a cluster of MMP genes on chromosome 11. [provided by RefSeq, Jan 2016]

 GeneCards Summary for MMP13 Gene

 MMP13 (Matrix Metallopeptidase 13) is a Protein Coding gene.
-Diseases associated with MMP13 include spondyloepimetaphyseal dysplasia, missouri type and metaphyseal anadysplasia.
-Among its related pathways are GPCR Pathway and Endochondral Ossification.
-GO annotations related to this gene include calcium ion binding and metalloendopeptidase activity.
-An important paralog of this gene is MMP20.
+Diseases associated with MMP13 include Spondyloepimetaphyseal Dysplasia, Missouri Type and Metaphyseal Dysplasia, Spahr Type.
+Among its related pathways are Cell adhesion_ECM remodeling and AGE/RAGE pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metalloendopeptidase activity.
+An important paralog of this gene is MMP8.